THE SHELLTONE TEAM

 Webmaster

-André and Pierre met during a sailing trip in Guadeloupe, a key moment that sealed a friendship and a lasting collaboration.
-Since then, André has continued to support Pierre in the development of his projects, driven by a deep admiration for his vision and commitment.
+The meeting between André and Pierre took place during a sailing trip in Guadeloupe, a key moment that sealed a lasting friendship and collaboration.
+Since that day, André has never ceased to support Pierre in the development of his projects, driven by a deep admiration for his vision and commitment.
 With his technical expertise and passion for innovation, André has become a key player in Shelltone Whale Project.

 He is dedicated to the technical management of the website and other tools needed to develop the Shelltone Whale Project.
 His unwavering commitment and willingness to accompany Pierre on this adventure reflect his attachment to the project and its values.